Senate passes bipartisan housing bill targeting large investors and easing regulations

 Reconciling the House and Senate versions

-Politico reports that House Speaker Mike Johnson, R-La., said during a closed-door Republican meeting that the Senate bill would likely need to go to conference to be negotiated between the two chambers.
+Politico reported that House Speaker Mike Johnson, R-La., said during a closed-door Republican meeting that the Senate bill would likely need to go to conference to be negotiated between the two chambers.

-Even if both chambers can agree, the bill could run into trouble when it reaches President Trump's desk.
-He's said he won't sign any legislation until Congress passes the SAVE America Act, which would require eligible voters to provide documents proving their citizenship before they are allowed to cast a ballot.
+Even if both chambers can agree, the bill could run into trouble when it reaches Trump's desk.
+He has said he won't sign any legislation until Congress passes the SAVE America Act, which would require eligible voters to provide documents proving their U.S. citizenship before they are allowed to cast a ballot.

 However, a bill passed by both chambers can still become law if the president takes no action and 10 days pass with Congress in session.